Who We Are

 • Limited numbers of states with multi-agency initiatives or commissions that aim to include fathers in programs and policies dealing with children and families.

-• Limited number of states that use public funds such as TANF to support fatherhood programs.
+• Limited number of states that use public funds such as Temporary Assistance for Needy Families (TANF) to support fatherhood programs.

-• Limited number of state systems that improve service delivery for children and families by overcoming barriers that exclude fathers.
+• Limited number of state systems that improve service delivery for children and families by tracking father engagement and/or overcoming barriers that exclude fathers.

 • Disseminating information on fatherhood in formats of greatest use to specific audiences.